 Domain IMPB indicators for Māori Data source Frequency Income and Employment % living in NZ Dep 9-10 areas in our rohe % with income of \$20,000 or less % doing unpaid work for disabled or ill household/non-household member Census 3 yearly Housing % who own/part-own a home % living in a home that is sometimes or always damp % living in overcrowded home Census 3 yearly Education Effectiveness of health and physical education curriculum for Māori tauira Quality of teaching of Māori tauira Moe, ero As available Identity & Culture % who speak te reo Māorilwi affiliation indicator?
-Census 3 yearly Taiao Kaitiaki assessment at key sites of awa coast, marine and ngāhere % of swimming holes that are safe to swim in ESR/Ngāti Toa and Āti Awa cultural monitoring indicators Land, Air and Water Aotearoa (LAWA) - Can I As available Annual Whenua indicators tbc Swim Here?
+Census 3 yearly Taiao Kaitiaki assessment at key sites of awa coast, marine and ngāhere % of swimming holes that are ESR/Ngāti Toa and Āti Awa cultural monitoring indicators Land, Air and As available Annual safe to swim inWhenua indicators tbc Water Aotearoa (LAWA) - Can I Swim Here?